 Figure 1 shows the benchmark emissions intensity paths for the paper sector, while Table 1 provides the underlying data on emissions and production.
-For example, under the Paris Pledges scenario in 2025, global Scope 1 and 2 emissions from the paper sector are projected to be 287 million metric tonnes or megatonnes of $CO_2$ .
-Under the same scenario in 2025, pulp and paper production is projected to be 442 megatonnes.
-Therefore, the average $CO_2$ intensity of a paper producer aligned with the Paris Pledges path is 287/442 = 0.648 tonnes of $CO_2$ per tonne of paper and paperboard produced.
-The IEA emissions intensity paths for the paper sector only include $CO_2$ , but according to the United States Environmental Protection Agency (EPA), an average of 9% of the paper sector's greenhouse gas emissions are non- $CO_2$ [8].
-Therefore, the $CO_2$ intensity figure needs to be converted into a generic ' $CO_2$ equivalent' ( $CO_2$ e) intensity figure, capturing all relevant greenhouse gases.
-This is done by adjusting the pure $CO_2$ benchmark by a factor of 1/(1-0.09) = 1.1 (+10%).
-This results in a Paris Pledges greenhouse gas emissions intensity of 0.648 x 1.1 = 0.713 tonnes of $CO_2$ e per tonne of paper and paperboard in 2025.
+For example, under the Paris Pledges scenario in 2030, global Scope 1 and 2 emissions from the paper sector are projected to be 296 million metric tonnes or megatonnes of CO2e.
+Under the same scenario in 2030, pulp, paper and paperboard production is projected to be 460 megatonnes.
+Therefore, the average CO2e intensity of a paper producer aligned with the Paris Pledges path is 296/460 = 0.643 tonnes of CO2e per tonne of pulp, paper and paperboard produced.

 Figure 1.
-Benchmark global carbon intensity paths for the paper sector (tonnes of $CO_2e$ per tonne of pulp, paper and paperboard), consistent with limiting warming to below 2°C, to 2°C and with the sum of the Paris Pledges
+Benchmark global carbon intensity paths for the paper sector (tonnes of CO2e per tonne of pulp, paper and paperboard), consistent with limiting warming to below 2°C, to 2°C and with the sum of the Paris Pledges